kinjames/main_portfolio/README.md

 ### 3. Portfolio

 The portfolio section showcases some of my notable projects.
-Each project comes with a description and, in some cases, links to the live demo or the project repository.
+Each project comes with a description and links to the live demo or the project repository.

 ### 4. Contact Me